arfc/rollo/docs/source/usersguide/setup_rollo.rst

 ^^^^^^^^^^
 Evaluators
 ^^^^^^^^^^
-Evaluators are the nuclear software **ROLLO** utilizes to calculate objective functions.
+Evaluators are the nuclear software **ROLLO** utilizes to calculate the objective and constraint values.
 **ROLLO** is nuclear-software agnostic, and does not have any nuclear software dependencies.
 Thus the user may use any nuclear software as an evaluator, and it is also up to the user to ensure that the nuclear software and their corresponding executables are correctly installed.
-In a ROLLO input file, a user may define any number of evaluators.
+In a **ROLLO** input file, a user may define any number of evaluators.

 For each evaluator, there are mandatory and optional input parameters.
 These input parameters are outlined in the following table: